LIVING IN RESIDENCE

 Winter & Summer Semester Acceptance

-In the acceptance package you will receive a Welcome Letter, Student Information Form and two copies of the Student Residence Agreement.
+An acceptance email will be sent instructing you how to complete the next steps in the online Housing Portal.
+Students unable to access the Housing Portal may request that a paper acceptance package be provided.
+In the paper acceptance package you will receive a Welcome Letter, Student Information Form and two copies of the Student Residence Agreement.
 The Welcome Letter provides an introduction to Residence and a summary of information for you to keep as a reference.
 The Student Information Form and Student Residence Agreement will need to be fully completed and returned to the Residence to complete your acceptance process.
 These forms ask for important information related to contact and health information, payment information, emergency contact information, and a personality profile questionnaire to help us match you with a roommate.
 The Student Residence Agreement is a legal document that serves as the contract between you and the Residence.
 Please ensure you read it over carefully, complete the form, keep one of the copies for your records and return the other copy to the Residence with your Student Information Form.

-If you are unable to meet the payment options set out in your acceptance package please contact the Residence to set up a Payment Plan with one of the Managers.
+If you are unable to meet the payment options set out in your acceptance package please contact the Residence to discuss a Payment Plan with one of the Managers.

-You are required to send your acceptance package back by the following dates:
+You are required to confirm your acceptance and complete the steps outlined in the My Housing Portal by the following dates:

-Please ensure all paperwork is completed in full and payment is included with your acceptance package.
+Please ensure all steps are completed in full and payment is included with your residence acceptance.

 Please provide your details on the Medical, Accessibility, and Special Consideration section when completing your acceptance information to provide us with more information about how we can support your success in Residence.
 Students requiring special accommodations on campus are encouraged to also contact Counselling Services and the Disability Services office on campus.